-For ninety years, the Junior League of Saint Paul has retained a rich tradition of serving the greater Saint Paul community.
+For almost 100 years, the Junior League of Saint Paul has retained a rich tradition of serving the greater Saint Paul community.
 Established in 1917 by Saint Paul native Elizabeth Ames Jackson, the Junior League of Saint Paul (JLSP) was the 19th Junior League created following the inception of the first Junior League in New York City in 1901.

 Throughout our history, we have engaged in many community service projects, independently and in collaboration with other organizations.
 The focus of these projects has changed with the evolving needs of the Saint Paul community.